NeelBorad00/Entity-Extraction-Model/README.md

 # Entity-Extraction-Model

-This repository contains the **Entity Extraction Model**, developed as part of a hackathon challenge to extract entity values from images using machine learning techniques.
+This repository contains the **Entity Extraction Model**, developed as part of amazon hackathon challenge to extract entity values from images using machine learning techniques.

 ## Features
 - **Data Handling**: Processes images and associated metadata for entity extraction tasks.